-The If I Were You Project is a long-term, international, humanitarian outreach project that enlists the personal experiences and voices of global citizens to illuminate how dance can connect us to our shared humanity.
+The Sonder Project (formally known as the If I Were You Project) is a long-term, international, humanitarian outreach project that enlists the personal experiences and voices of global citizens to illuminate how dance can connect us to our shared humanity.
 Through a series of free movement based workshops in a given community, we gather hundreds of written reflections in participants’ native languages about what dancing connects us to.
 These written reflections are captured on what we call connected cards, which we later use to craft a large-scale set design (depicted below), and to inspire the choreographic process.
 Audience members are encouraged to walk into the performance space and interact with the set design as an installation, reading the written reflections prior to the performance, and during intermission.

 To date, this project has been facilitated by a majority English speaking team from the United States of America, lead by Casey Lee Thorne, who have been trained in Western dance forms like jazz, tap, contemporary, ballet, modern, and hip hop.
 Thus, we collaborate with translators from the host community to translate the reflections into English before the workshop performance happens.
 We recognize that so much can be lost in translation.
 This methodology reflects the best we have come up with to date, and we continue to be open to new methodologies and ideas.